 Mathematics is the language of science, providing a framework for analyzing the world by abstracting from our observations that which is essential to the question at hand.
 An understanding of mathematics gives its owner a powerful approach to solving problems through organization, simplification and abstraction.
 This approach often leads to solutions and techniques of great beauty, independent of their application, and it is the aim of the Department of Mathematics to furnish its majors with some of this understanding and an appreciation of this beauty.
 These learned skills will serve students interested in careers in academia, as well as those pursuing careers in fields ranging from medicine to national security to actuarial studies.

-The mathematics minor is designed to allow students to build on their interest in mathematics while focusing their major area of study in another field.
-Students in fields such as computer science, chemistry, biology and economics, can construct a mathematics minor that will complement their major by choosing a subset of classes from those of the major requirements and electives that best lend themselves to their particular needs.
-The mathematics minor can also provide the necessary technical and logical skills to set apart those students interested in pursuing medical degrees, as well as those looking towards advanced degrees in such areas as business and law.
+The mathematics minor is designed to allow students to build on their interest in mathematics while focusing on a major area of study in another field.
+Students in fields such as computer science, chemistry, biology and economics, will complete some of the minor requirements as support courses for their major, making this additional credential that much easier to attain.
+The mathematics minor sends a strong signal of technical sophistication and greatly enhances the technical skills that will be particularly advantageous to those looking towards advanced degrees in such areas as medicine, business and law.